destinyae/docs-4/docs/1.concepts/data-flow/token-transfer-flow.md

 ![Complete scheme of Token transfer between the account from the same Shards](/docs/flow-token-transfer/02-same-shard-complete.png)

 This is it.
 You may wonder why the process is overcomplicated for the same Shard case.
 The answer is: **the same rules are always applied**.
-Also, this mechanism allows to build the NEAR Protocol data flow by only one set of rules, no matter how many Shards exist.
+Also, this mechanism allows us to build the NEAR Protocol data flow by only one set of rules, no matter how many Shards exist.
 Also, we avoid a lot of "ifs" and we don't have to keep in mind different corner cases because the process always follows the same rules.